Custom Workflows

 Published

-. - 6.The Publisher can only publish the content when it the status is
+. - 6.The Publisher can only publish the content when its status is

 Published